NivethaKumar30/Ex.-No.-3---SIMULATION-OF-CARTESIAN-3D-PRINTER-MACHINE/README.md

    The Y-axis supporter in a 3D printer machine refers to the structural component or mechanism that supports and guides the movement along the Y-axis.

+Horiz. & Vertical Threaded Rod :

+A horizontal threaded rod is typically used in a 3D printer to drive the movement along the X-axis or Y-axis.
+A vertical threaded rod, also known as a lead screw, is commonly used to control the movement along the Z-axis in a 3D printer.

 Smooth Rod :

    A smooth rod, also known as a linear shaft or linear rod, is a cylindrical component used in various applications, including 3D printer machines, CNC machines, robotics, and other precision mechanisms.